Kolya91/js-simple-grid/README.md

 # js-simple-grid
 Simple javascript task

-##Challange: Create grid with users and actions
+##Challenge: Create grid with users and actions

 1) Create simple markup, but it should be pretty enough.
 ```